Uniformed Services University of the Health Sciences

 36 months, full-time

 Cost of CRNA School at Uniformed Services University Nurse Anesthesia School

-Cost of Tuition: Active duty service commitment to the military in exchange for free tuition and a full time salary for the duration of your education.
+Tuition: Active duty service commitment to the military in exchange for free tuition and a full-time salary for the duration of your education.

 Fees and expenses: books and instruments are supplied without charge or on a loan basis.

 Are you concerned that the Uniformed Services University Nurse Anesthesia Program won’t give you the specific experiences or training you need to be a successful CRNA?
 Learn what standards CRNA Programs must meet in order to be accredited by the Council on Accreditation of Nurse Anesthesia (COA).

 This CRNA program (as well as all others that are accredited by the COA) prepares you to take the National Certification Exam (NCE) allowing you to become a CRNA.

 The Graduate School of Nursing (GSN) students are all active duty, uniformed nurses.